-- Fall entry point: Applications will begin being reviewed by the MHA Admissions Committee in early April; final application deadline for the annual Fall entry point is May 1 each year.
+- Fall entry point: Applications will begin being reviewed by the MHA Admissions Committee in April and May; final application deadline for the annual Fall entry point is May 1 each year.

 All international students must meet additional university and INS application requirements.
 For more information, click here.
 Due to these requirements, all international applicants must observe the following application deadlines: